North Carolina Central University Blog

 CompTIA, “What Is Information Technology?”

-Indeed, “50 In-Demand IT Skills to Enhance Your Resume in 2024”
+Indeed, “50 In-Demand IT Skills to Enhance Your Resume”

 Indeed, “IT Skills: Definitions and Examples”

 Indeed, “What Is Information Technology?
-(Importance, Roles and Types)”
+(Importance, Roles, and Types)”

 TechTarget, Information Technology